kiernan2/Bakery/README.md

 ## Description

-* Calculates the amount of money it costs for different amounts of food with discounts built-in
+* Calculates the amount of money it costs for different amounts of Bread or pastries based on user input with discounts built-in.
+* Bread is is five dollars a loaf with a buy two get one free deal.
+* Pastries Prices two dollars a pastry with a one dollar discount for every third.
 ## Setup/Installation Requirements

 * _Clone this repo_